App version: 0.1.0

 Can You Get a Personal Loan With a High Debt-to-Income Ratio?

 When it comes to qualifying for a personal loan, start by finding out what kind of debt-to-income ratio you need to get approved.
-Lenders typically look for a DTI under 36%.
+Lenders typically prefer a DTI under 36%.
 If your DTI is high, it means you have a large amount of debt relative to your income, and you pose a greater risk as a borrower.
-There are numerous personal loan uses you may be interested in.
-But first, you’ll want to know, what is an acceptable debt-to-income ratio for personal loans?
+What is an acceptable debt-to-income ratio for personal loans?
 Here’s a look at how lenders see your DTI.

 Debt-to-Income RatioHow It Rates